Energy transition

 Progress of current energy transition to renewable energy: Fossil fuels such as coal, oil, and natural gas still remain the world's primary energy sources, even as renewables are increasing in use.

 An energy transition (or energy system transformation) is a major structural change to energy supply and consumption in an energy system.
 Currently, a transition to sustainable energy is underway to limit climate change.
 Most of the sustainable energy is renewable energy.
 Therefore, another term for energy transition is renewable energy transition.
 The current transition aims to reduce greenhouse gas emissions from energy quickly and sustainably, mostly by phasing-down fossil fuels and changing as many processes as possible to operate on low carbon electricity.
 A previous energy transition perhaps took place during the Industrial Revolution from 1760 onwards, from wood and other biomass to coal, followed by oil and later natural gas.

 Over three-quarters of the world's energy needs are met by burning fossil fuels, but this usage emits greenhouse gases.
 Energy production and consumption are responsible for most human-caused greenhouse gas emissions.
 To meet the goals of the 2015 Paris Agreement on climate change, emissions must be reduced as soon as possible and reach net-zero by mid-century.
 Since the late 2010s, the renewable energy transition has also been driven by the rapidly falling cost of both solar and wind power.
 After 2024, clean energy is cheaper than ever.
 Global solar module prices fell 35 percent to less than 9 cents/kWh.
 EV batteries saw their best price decline in seven years.
 Another benefit of the energy transition is its potential to reduce the health and environmental impacts of the energy industry.

 Heating of buildings is being electrified, with heat pumps being the most efficient technology by far.
 To improve the flexibility of electrical grids, the installation of energy storage and super grids are vital to enable the use of variable, weather-dependent technologies.
 However fossil-fuel subsidies are slowing the energy transition.

+Energy transitions have varied environmental and social effects, as they can create both burdens and benefits for different communities.
+Concepts such as energy justice and energy democracy emphasise the importance of equitable distribution of energy costs and benefits, inclusive decision-making processes, and the recognition of historically marginalised groups in energy transitions.